Unboxing LLMs > loading...

 Reinforcement Learning from Human Feedback (RLHF)

-- Reward Modeling: Human evaluators provide comparative judgments on model outputs (e.g., “Output A is better than Output B”), which are used to train a reward model that predicts human preferences.
+1. Reward Modeling: Get humans to compare pairs of model outputs (e.g., “Response A is better/safer/more helpful than B”).
+Use these comparisons to train a reward model that learns to predict human preferences.

 Strengths: